 More than 200,000 preschool and elementary children are brought into emergency rooms every year for injuries they suffer on playgrounds, according to the Consumer Product Safety Commission.
 Most injuries involve falls.

-- Make sure the playground equipment is age appropriate and there are no hazards, such as rusted or broken equipment.
+- Make sure the playground equipment is age appropriate without hazards, such as rusted or broken equipment.

-- Go to playgrounds with shock-absorbing surfaces such as rubber, synthetic turf, sand, wood chips or mulch.
+- Use playgrounds with shock-absorbing surfaces such as rubber, synthetic turf, sand, wood chips or mulch.
 If your child falls, the landing will be more cushioned than on asphalt, concrete, grass or dirt.

 - Teach your children to behave respectfully on the playground and take turns.

-- It’s best to have little kids and big kids playing in separate areas.
+- It’s best for little kids and big kids to play in separate areas.

 • Consumer Product Safety Commission